gioAdu/CurrencyCrew/README.md

+# "CurrencyCrew: Discover global exchange rates and airports in an instant.
+Explore, compare, and plan with ease."

 ## Getting Started

 To use this project, you will need to obtain an API key from [ExchangeRate API](https://app.exchangerate-api.com/).
 Follow these steps to set up your API key: